northshorewc/ccr2018/ccr2018/docs/index.md

 [^2]: Ten percent (10%) of the results are at or above the 90th percentile and ninety percent (90%) of the samples are below.

 [^3]: The sum of these compounds is equal to TTHM.
 Individually, these compounds are not regulated.

+[^4]: USEPA set a Secondary Maximum Contaminant Level (SMCL) for manganese.
+The SMCL is based on staining and taste considerations.
+There currently isn't an MCL or MCLG set for this contaminant at this time.

 ## Footnotes